-Such bargaining occurs between the representatives of the workers and that of employers.
-The process covers procedural, substantive, and other negotiable items jointly agreed by parties for negotiation before the process's commencement.
+Such bargaining occurs between the representatives of the workers and those of the employer.
+The process covers procedural, substantive, and other negotiable items jointly agreed to by the parties for negotiation before the process commences.

-To successfully birth and collective bargaining process with a positive outcome, it is necessary to have the followings in place:
+To successfully birth a collective bargaining process with a positive outcome, it is necessary to have the following in place:

-The enactment of laws, putting in place guidelines and procedures will guarantee the freedom of association by the workers.
+laws putting in place guidelines and procedures to guarantee the freedom of association by the workers;

-The platform to bargain without coercion or encumbrances.
+a platform to bargain without coercion or encumbrances;

-Elected or appointed union representatives by the majority of the workers.
+union representatives elected or appointed by the majority of the workers;

-A process that allows the representatives of management with authority to negotiate with the unions.
+a process that gives management representatives the authority to negotiate with the unions;

-Emplacement of clear communication lines.
+the emplacement of clear communication lines;

-Recognition of union rights by management
+the recognition of union rights by management; and

-Recognition of management rights by the union
+the recognition of management rights by the union.

+In addition,

 Partners should see each other as having equal powers on the negotiation table.
-Outside the table, the parties must recognize who is the designated leader by statute to efficiently and effectively manage the enterprise for the good of all.
+Outside the table, the parties must recognize who is the designated leader, by statute, to efficiently and effectively manage the enterprise for the good of all.

-The parties should be approaching collective bargaining with an open mind.
+The parties should approach collective bargaining with an open mind.

 The parties are encouraged to concentrate on mutual bargaining positions.

-Provision of a friendly atmosphere for bargaining to take place by the management.
+Management should provide a friendly atmosphere for bargaining to take place.

-Recognize the need to co-operate to achieve mutual and inclusive goals that would support the achievement of the business objectives
+Cooperation is needed to achieve mutual and inclusive goals that would support the achievement of the business objectives.

-Emphasize areas of mutual benefits.
+Areas of mutual benefit should be emphasized.

-Voluntary decision to bargain.
+The decision to bargain should be voluntary.

-During an emergency, pandemic, force majeure, there should be a secure platform for virtual meetings among social dialogue partners.
+During an emergency, pandemic, or force majeure, there should be a secure platform for virtual meetings of the social dialogue partners.

-Suppose Social partners must build and earn each other's trust and ensure industrial harmony in the workplace, which would enable productivity to take place consistently.
-In that case, they are encouraged to strictly adhere to the rules and statutes guiding the process of collective bargaining.
-When the parties sign the collective agreements, they should implement the contract's terms to the letter and without delay.
-Whenever any of the parties cannot implement some components of the agreement and for whatever reason(s), the party that has constraints should call the attention of the other party to the challenges.
+Suppose social partners built and earned each other’s trust to ensure industrial harmony in the workplace; this would foster consistent productivity.
+In that case, these partners are encouraged to strictly adhere to the rules and statutes guiding the collective bargaining process.
+When the parties sign the collective agreements, they should implement the contract’s terms to the letter and without delay.
+Whenever one of the parties cannot implement some components of the agreement, for whatever reason(s), the party that has constraints should call the attention of the other party to the challenges.
 Once this is acknowledged, the parties should reconvene for discussions on how best to resolve the issues.